 FAQs

-Memorial Park (6 public courts) 336 Park Street Stowe, VT 05672 map
+336 Park Street Stowe, VT 05672 map

 Stowe High School (2 public courts) 413 Barrows Road Stowe, VT 05672 map

 Note: Since play at the Stowe High School takes place on modified tennis courts, the tennis nets need to be lowered from 36” to 34” at the center for regulation height.
 This is accomplished by one of three available techniques: 1.
 Slide the existing strap to the right or left until the net is at 34”.
 2. Use a bungee cord or adjustable strap at the center of the net to lower it to 34”.
 3. If there’s a crank on the post, simply turn it counterclockwise to lower the net to 34”.
+Please remember to raise the net back to 36” when play is over.

 Topnotchresort.com (2 indoor courts for a fee) 4000 Mountain Road Stowe, VT 05672